 SEO Myth #6: Pop-ups will always hurt my ranking in a search engine results page (SERP)

-As web designers, we stress to make websites clean, and user-friendly for our visitors but at the same time, we want to generate leads for our clients.
+As web designers, we stress making websites clean and user-friendly for our visitors but at the same time, we want to generate leads for our clients.
 Pop-up forms placed on websites are the perfect tool for generating leads.
 According to SumoMe, “the average conversion rate for all pop-ups is 3.09%.”
 So pop-ups do work but misuse of pop-ups over the years has led to questioning if marketers should use them.
 We all know that pop-ups can be annoying.

 Pop-ups, when used in helpful ways, can be a vital part of generating leads.
 Be sure that pop-ups on your site offer valuable relevant content to the visitors looking at a particular page.
 Make sure your pop-ups don’t sacrifice your users’ experiences and they will not affect your SERPs.